chamilo/chamilo-lms/plugin/onlyoffice/README.md

 ## Configuring Chamilo ONLYOFFICE integration plugin

 On the Plugins page, find ONLYOFFICE and click _Configure_.
 You'll see the _Settings_ page.
 Enable the plugin and specify the _Document Server address_.

+Starting from version 7.2, JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
+Specify your own **Secret key** on the Chamilo **Settings** page.
+In the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/editors/signature/), specify the same secret key and enable the validation.

 ## How it works